Drill bits come in all shapes and sizes.

 Are Drill Bits Interchangeable?

-Yes, drill bits are interchangeable.
-It’s all thanks to the universal chuck.
-Most drills have a three-point chuck that accommodates drill bits with round and hexagonal shafts.
-It is the most common type of shaft in use.
+The vast majority of modern drill bits are interchangeable thanks to using universal chucks.
+Most drills now have a three-point chuck that can accommodate drill bits with round and hexagonal shafts.
+These are the most common types of shafts in use today.

-However, some chucks are specialized and take drill bits with specific sizes and shapes.
-Impact wrenches and SDS chucks are an excellent example of a specialist non-universal system.
+However, some chucks are specialized and designed for drill bits with specific sizes and shapes.
+Impact wrenches and SDS chucks are examples of specialist non-universal systems.

 Who Makes the Best Drill Bits?

-There are many manufacturers of drill bits worldwide, but some brand names stand out above all the others.
+There are countless drill bit manufacturers worldwide, but some brand names stand above the rest, including some that you will probably recognize.

 How to Use Drill Bits